kamiarcoffey/APCS-BlizzardKicker/README.md

 4. Whenever you make changes run `docker-compose up -d --build` again to see them update
 5. To stop the service run `docker-compose down`

-# How to Run the Server
+# How to Run the Server locally
-1. Install node.js and mongodb
+1. Install node.js and mongodb.
+Follow the Mac Instructions below.
 2. launch your mongodb server on the default port
 3. `cd` into APCS-BlizzardKicker in your terminal and type `npm run watch`
 4. go to http://localhost:3000 in your browser